mosi-arch/documents/prime-number-cryptography.md

 usecase: "ratchet message encryption"

-for more informatio, using this in "diffie hellman"
+for more informatio, using this in "diffie hellman". in messaging purposes on not-blockchain applications just remember to "sync" and "deleting" message from the device.